psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 ![actor](/images/actor.png)

+Used Pythons's Beautiful Soup and Selenium for scraping.

+Apart from the readily available variables, I added a few computed ones.
+I calculated the average gross of previous movies of the people(Actors,director,producer,writer) involved in a specific movie.

-I went ahead and built a linear regression model on the following features:
+After some more data munging,I went ahead and built a linear regression model on the following features:
 ```
 Genre
 Run Time